 In 1986, William Lindesay ﬁrst set foot on the Great Wall.
-Now, he’s one of the Wall’s foremost experts, with four books on the 5,000km-long beast under his belt.
+Now, he’s one of the Wall’s foremost experts, with five books on the 5,000km-long beast under his belt.

-In his most recent volume, The Great Wall in 50 Objects, Lindesay patches together a new, idiosyncratic look at the Wall’s story through an artefact-oriented history, encompassing everything from the ﬁrst world atlas in 1584 to Franz Kafka’s ﬁctional 1917 short story and a 1994 watercolour of Deng Xiaoping surveying the Wall.
-‘As a building, the Great Wall may be 100 percent Chinese,’ Lindesay describes, ‘but as a story it had two sides [Chinese and Mongolian].’
+In his 2015 book, The Great Wall in 50 Objects, Lindesay patches together an idiosyncratic look at the Wall’s story through an artefact-oriented history, encompassing everything from the ﬁrst world atlas in 1584 to Franz Kafka’s ﬁctional 1917 short story and a 1994 watercolour of Deng Xiaoping surveying the Wall.
+'As a building, the Great Wall may be 100 percent Chinese,' Lindesay describes, 'but as a story it had two sides [Chinese and Mongolian].'
 These ﬁve objects tell it best.

 'We get a simpliﬁed picture of the defences in Jizhen, one of the Ming Wall's nine military regions, in a 'modern' cartographic classic: a strip map from the 1580s, more than three centuries before Mr Beck's iconic 1930s straightforward diagram of the London tube.
 No twist and turns on this Wall: it's straight for simplicity.
 Built towers are in black, planned ones are in red.'

 'This is a miracle map almost destroyed by man, then nature: it was saved from attacking Manchus and Mao’s Red Guards.
 Forgotten in hiding it went mouldy during humid summers and to dust during dry winters, before being renovated at the National Museum of China.'